 Meantime I had been examining the Constitution to determine what might be necessary for qualifying by taking the oath of office.
 It is not clear that any additional oath is required beyond what is taken by the vice president when he is sworn into office.
 It is the same form as that taken by the president.

 Having found this form in the Constitution, I had it set up on the typewriter, and the oath was administered by my father in his capacity as a notary public, an office he had held for a great many years.

-Coolidge was such a Yankee Puritan he didn’t put his hand on the Bible when he took the oath of office.
-Puritans in colonial New England thought it was wrong to do so because it gave a physical object the honor due only to God.
+Coolidge, a dyed-in-the-wool Yankee Puritan, didn’t put his hand on the Bible when he took the oath of office.
+Puritans in colonial New England objected to the practice because it gave a physical object the honor due only to God.

 The oath was taken in what we always called the sitting room, by the light of the kerosene lamp, which was the most modern form of lighting that had then reached the neighborhood.
 The Bible which had belonged to my mother lay on the table at my hand.
 It was not officially used, as it is not the practice in Vermont or Massachusetts to use a Bible in connection with the administration of an oath.

-Plymouth Notch is now part of the President Calvin Coolidge Homestead District, which includes more than a dozen buildings restored as much as possible to the way it was when Coolidge lived there.
+Plymouth Notch now belongs to the President Calvin Coolidge Homestead District.
+It includes more than a dozen buildings restored as closely as possible to the days when Coolidge lived there.
 It is a National Historic Landmark.

 This story was updated in 2021.